raheelj99/device_logger/docs/components/README.md

 ## Companion docs

-- [`../GO_CONCEPTS.md`](../GO_CONCEPTS.md) — a compact language tour if you want the concepts stripped of any one component's context.
+- [`../GO_CONCEPTS.md`](../GO_CONCEPTS.md) — a one-line-per-concept index, if
+  you just need a fast reminder of what something means before jumping back into a doc below.
 - [`../COMPONENTS.md`](../COMPONENTS.md) — the architectural reference.
 - [`../TESTING.md`](../TESTING.md) — how each component is verified.